lcamoro/API4SEC/README.md

 * **IMPERVA_Statistics.ipynb**

-  I will show you a way to create a report based on timeseries API endpoints provided by Imperva.
+  I will show you a way to create a report based on time-series API endpoints provided by Imperva.
 The following operations enable you to retrieve traffic statistics for sites and accounts.

   Whenever you're doing data analysis in Python your most likely using Pandas since it's widely used and, most importantly, one of the best tools available for data analytics.